 Visual Thinking for Human-Centred Design

 Unlock your creativity, communicate with impact and enhance the capability in your design practice.
-Created for researchers, designers and facilitators.
+Created for researchers, designers and lifelong learners.

 Visual Thinking for Human-Centred Design is a 21-day online learning experience designed around practical applications, daily practice and social learning.

 Become proficient at communicating and synthesising ideas visually

 Apply the skills to a work-related project and receive feedback from your course peers

 See case studies and methods shared by 8 senior design practitioners

 Drawing skills of any level; what’s key is a willing attitude to learn and share your findings with peers.